 Usually a managing agent will charge a fixed fee per flat / house to manage the development, and then an element of additional services like overseeing major works.

-The majority of property management companies will offer a variety of services, so make sure you’re aware of their offering, their terms and what you are paying for before you instruct them.
+A typical property managing company in London or further afield will offer a variety of services, so make sure you’re aware of their offering, their terms and what you are paying for before you instruct them.